Five Resources for Learning Spanish

 I have been learning Spanish for five years, and I love every minute of it.
 It’s always intrigued me how history and culture gets interwoven into language and different dialects.
 It’s always fun to expand my vocabulary and grasp of grammar.
 In addition, expanding my Spanish speaking abilities has improved my English and enables me to communicate with more people.
 Unfortunately, outside of the classroom, I rarely have the opportunity to practice.
 Here’s a few of the resources I use to brush up and improve my Spanish skills.

-- Netflix: There are quite a number of movies and shows available to watch in Spanish.
+There are quite a number of movies and shows available to watch in Spanish on Netflix.
 My favorite is Voltron: Legendary Defenders.
 Typically, I will watch the show with Spanish audio and English subtitles, or English audio and Spanish subtitles if Spanish audio is not available.
 From the shows I watch, I tend to grasp a better understanding of grammar; it’s easier to for me to comprehend a concept from seeing examples of it being used, compared to just having that concept described to me.
 The advantage of watching shows in Spanish compared to using websites or apps that teach beginners is you’re virtually thrown into the language.
 While it’s a little disorienting at first, the exposure will be significant and worth it.
+If you are watching Netflix on Chrome, you can download the Chrome extension Language Learning With Netflix to assist your language learning.

 © 2018 Christina Dunn